practicalli/clojure/data-structures/pretty-printing.md

  :credit-score :aa}
 ```

+> #### Hint::Pretty Print evaluation results
+> Clojure aware editors should allow the pretty printing of the evaluation results.

+## Print Table of nested data structures

 Nested data structures can also be shown as a table, especially the common approach of using a vector of hash-maps where each map has the same keys